-- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be re-entered if already vacant. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - Laundry team, report to assigned community area report to the 2nd Floor Nursing Station, Zone 2 Centre for further direction from the Incident Commander or Nurse in Charge. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties as requested by the Incident Manager or Nurse in Charge. - 7) Travel to relocation site(s) and assist as needed.
+- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be reentered. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - 5) Laundry team, report to assigned community area Incident manager in main lobby area if it is safe to do so - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties - 7) Travel to relocation site(s) and assist as needed.